 For more detailed information about specific IQ scores, refer to the following pages:

-Although some sources say that genius level IQ starts around 140 or 145, the reality is that most IQ tests only reliably test up to 140 or 145 IQ.
-It takes special assessment by qualified professionals to test the higher reaches of the genius IQ range.
+Although some sources say that genius-level IQ starts around 140 or 145, the reality is that the IQ test range most exams can reliably measure to is only 140 or 145.
+It takes a special assessment by qualified professionals to test the higher reaches of the genius IQ range.

 For evidence of this, you don’t need to look any further than Richard Feynman.
 He is widely considered to be one of the geniuses of his era, yet he took some glee in reporting that his high school IQ test score was merely 125.
 He declined to join Mensa on the excuse that his IQ wasn’t high enough.